pielesju/pielesju/README.md

+### Hi there 👋
-- 👋 Hi, I’m @pielesju
+I’m @pielesju (Julian)
 - 👀 I’m interested in lowlevel programming with C as well as Game Development.
 - I also like tinkering with my GNU System
-- 🌱 I’m currently learning Java SE/EE
+- 🌱 I’m currently learning Java Backend development

-aside software i am also interested in electronics and woodworking
+aside software i'm also interested in electronics and woodworking

 <!---
 pielesju/pielesju is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.